MahyarFardin/Sikit-Learn/Supervised-Learning/Insurance-charges/README.md

 # Over viwe

-In this project I tries to predict peoples insurance charges using Linear regression.
+In this project I tries to predict peoples insurance charges.

 # Problems faced

-As you see I did not get a good result thats because of my dataset.
+I did not get a good result thats because of my dataset.
 When you see my dataset you may get two ideas :

-- There is a linear dataset which is really noisiy
+- There is a linear target feature which is really noisiy
-- There is a dataset which could be seperated and could be fit with 3 lines
+- There is a target feature which could be seperated and could be fit with 3 lines

 but I countinued with the first aspect which was not the best choise.

+- Models were untuned
+- labels were not scaled

 # Features
 - age